 According to Taste Atlas , despite its name, "orange cake," this Vietnamese dish does not have any orange flavor in it, because the name is based on the shape of the cake.

-Orange cake is made from glutinous rice flour, filled with sweet green bean paste.
-After being shaped into a ball, the cake is rolled in a layer of sesame seeds and then fried until golden brown.
+The orange cake is made from glutinous rice flour and filled with sweet mung bean paste.
+Once shaped into a ball, the cake is rolled in a layer of sesame seeds and then fried until golden brown.

-In addition, in the northern provinces of Vietnam, visitors can also enjoy other versions of donuts such as donuts with honey, sugar or donuts with salty fillings and stir-fried meat with wood ear mushrooms and shiitake mushrooms, which are extremely delicious.
+In addition, in the northern provinces of Vietnam, visitors can also enjoy other versions of donuts such as donuts with molasses, sugar or donuts with savory fillings and stir-fried meat with wood ear mushrooms and shiitake mushrooms, which are extremely delicious.

 This is a familiar snack of Vietnamese people, sold in many markets or sidewalk vendors.

 Topping the Taste Atlas list is a traditional Polish pastry called Pączki.
-Similar to American doughnuts, the main ingredients used to make this pastry include flour, eggs, milk and are deep-fried.
+Similar to American doughnuts, these are made with flour, eggs, and milk and are deep-fried.

 A traditional Pączki is usually topped with powdered sugar and filled with plum or rose jam.
-Nowadays, people also replace it with popular jams such as strawberry, apple, raspberry, blueberry...
+Nowadays, people also use popular jams such as strawberry, apple, raspberry, blueberry...

 According to Matija Babić, founder of Taste Atlas , the food and drink rankings are based on opinions and reviews from experts and food critics to ensure reliability.